 - In a large bowl stir together the oats, sea salt, cinnamon and flax seeds.

-- In a small bowl whisk together the melted coconut oil, maple syrup and vanilla.
+- In a small bowl whisk together the aquafaba, maple syrup and vanilla.
 Pour the wet ingredients into the dry ingredients and stir to fully coat the oats.

 - Spread the granola onto the prepared baking sheet in an even layer.
 Bake for 20-25 minutes, stirring once halfway through, until golden brown and fragrant.
 Allow to cool on the baking sheet and then add nuts or dried fruit if desired.
 Store in an airtight container for up to one week.
 ENJOY!